jccarrigan/OilandGasAssetEvaluation/README.md

   Features included various geologic, drilling, and completion data for each well.
 Categorical variables were converted to dummies using Pandas and then parsed down using Principal Component Analysis.

+  Started with 14 different files, with information for ~13,000 unique wells and >150 unique features.
+Joined files together based upon API Number, parsed features down to ~40 features.
+Used PCA to reduce the dimensionality of dummy categorical variables to 20 components.
+Created multiple production metrics from Time Series data.
+Train variety of models to predict production metrics, grid search on most effective models.
+Evaluate feature importance for most effective model

   Many different production metrics were created and used as targets in modeling.
 These included the average, cumulative, and peak production over various time frames.
 These time frames included the most recent two, three, and five years of production.

 ## Production Metric

+Three different metrics used to describe production over time: average, cumulative, and peak production.
+Wells must be drilled within the last 3 and 5 years respectively, have 2 and 4 years of production, and minimal shut in months

 ### Metric Determination